Introduction

 It was at Mount Sinai that the people led by Moses were given the Law, especially the 10 Commandments as the guide for life.
 It was here that God initiated a covenant with the people who had been slaves, but now became a nation.

 Why did God choose these people?
 He could have chosen any group of people.
 He loves everyone.
-But God states in the Bible that He chose these people to reveal Himself to the world.
+But God states in the Bible that He chose the Jews to reveal Himself to the world.
 He promises to protect their land, once called Canaan, that we know today as Israel.
 Future events in history will centre on that little piece of ground.
 We are drawing closer and closer to the events of the Last Days.
 Jesus will be returning in the skies soon to remove from the earth all those who love Him and have accepted His salvation, before the terrible attack against Israel begins.
 He remains Holy, and worthy of our worship and adoration.

 The people, under Moses’ guidance, built a portable, tented Tabernacle system for worship, and received many rules for living that protected them especially health-wise.
 These are listed very specifically in next two books of the Old Testament.
 All of this foreshadowed Jesus’ coming.
 The system was a symbol, and a method God initiated for salvation foreshadowing the great event later in history when Jesus died on the cross and then rose again.
 He ended that older system when He fulfilled it.